whitfieldsdad/edgescan-api-client/README.md

 #### Exporting the container to a file

-To create a tarball `edgescan-api-client.tar.gz`:
+To export the container to a file named `edgescan-api-client.tar.gz`:

 ```shell
 $ make export-container